vbuterin/pybitcointools/README.md

 # Pybitcointools, Python library for Bitcoin signatures and transactions

+This is a fork of Vitalik Buterin's original pybitcointools which is no longer maintained.
+Short-term roadmap:

+* Better python3 support
+* Replace as much as possible of the bci.py library with blockcypher's own library for easier maintenaince
+* More test cases for key fuctionality
+* Possible renaming (pycryptotools?)
+* Release on pip

+Longer-term roadmap:
+* Support of more coins (Bitcoin Cash, Bitcoin Gold, Bitcoin God, Litecoin, Dash, etc.)
+* Updated api (while the no-classes format can still be used for Bitcoin, there will be a new classes interface which will make it easier to add new coins)
+* Integrate pull requests from pybitcointools, e.g. Segwit support
+* Read the docs page
+* E-commerce tools (exchange rates, short-time invoices)
+* Desktop GUI for easy creation, signing and broadcasting of raw transactions
+* Seed-based multi-crypto wallet

+The rest of this readme is pretty much takendirectly from the original pybitcointools library.
 ### Advantages:

 * Functions have a simple interface, inputting and outputting in standard formats